-F. Target Population Programs may admit and serve juveniles that are:

-- Between the ages of six (6) and seventeen (17), either a vulnerable juvenile or in need of services to address and correct emotional and/or behavioral concerns that cause the juvenile to be at-risk for removal from the home, or otherwise under jurisdiction of and referred by Juvenile Court Services. - 2.
-Eighteen years of age or older, under the following conditions: - i.
-On probation or otherwise under supervision of Juvenile Court Services; OR - ii.
-Not under juvenile court supervision but referred by SRO/School as a diversion from Juvenile Court Services or District Court, or as part of a School Justice Partnership agreement, if still attending school and consents to participate. - G. Referral Source: Priority shall be given to referrals from juvenile court.
+- F. Target Population Programs may admit and serve juveniles that are: - 1.
+Between the ages of six (6) and seventeen (17), either a vulnerable juvenile or in need of services to address and correct emotional and/or behavioral concerns that cause the juvenile to be at-risk for removal from the home, or otherwise under jurisdiction of and referred by Juvenile Court Services. - 2.
+Eighteen years of age or older, under the following conditions: - a.
+On probation or otherwise under supervision of Juvenile Court Services; or - b.
+Not under juvenile court supervision but referred by SRO/School as a diversion from Juvenile Court Services or District Court, or as part of a School Justice Partnership agreement, if still attending school (includes High School equivalency programs) and consents to participate. - G. Referral Source: Priority shall be given to referrals from juvenile court.